deis/workflow/src/managing-workflow/platform-monitoring.md

 them separately in version control.

 ### Off Cluster Grafana

 It is recommended that users provide their own installation for Grafana if possible.
-The current deployment of Grafana within Workflow is durable across pod restarts which means custom dashboards that are created after startup will not be restored when the pod comes back up.
-If you wish to provide your own Grafana instance you can either set the `GRAFANA_LOCATION` environment variable when your run `helm generate` or set `grafana_location` in the generate_params.toml.
+The current deployment of Grafana within Workflow is not durable across pod restarts which means custom dashboards that are created after startup will not be restored when the pod comes back up.
+If you wish to provide your own Grafana instance you can set `grafana_location` in the `values.yaml` file before running `helm install`.

 ## InfluxDB